Dgudel/mushroom_classification/README.md

 The purpose of the project is to apply transfer learning for training classifiers that would be able to correctly classify mushrooms - that is, to provide labels to images of various mushrooms, corresponding to their actual classes.

-The file 'mushrooms_final.ipynb' consists of two parts:
+The file 'mushrooms_geras_copy.ipynb' consists of two parts:

 - the exploratory analysis of the dataset of mushroom images;
 - building, training, fine-tuning, and evaluating classifiers able to predict mushroom classes as well as predicting mushroom classes based on the trained models.

-The file 'metrics_df.pkl' is the dictionary containing information about the metrics of trained models and the time used for training of the models.

 The models themselves were not uploaded due to the Github storage limitations.